howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 2. The `links` field needs to implement a resolve function.
 Previously, you only needed to implement resolvers for fields in `Query` and `Mutation`.
 Since the resolver for the `links` field is non-trivial, meaning GraphQL can't infer it automatically as the `User` object returned from your database does not automatically contain the `links` type.
 So unlike the other fields in the `User` type, you need to explcitly define the `links` resolver.

-3. This is the prisma query that returns the associated `user.links` for a certain user from your database.
+3. This is the Prisma query that returns the associated `user.links` for a certain user from your database.
 You are using the `parent` argument which contains the all the fields of the user that you are trying to resolve.
 Using the `parent.id` you can fetch the appropriate user record from your database and return the relevant `links` by chaining in the `links()` call.

 > **Note:** If you're having a hard time understanding the theory behind the `parent` argument and non-trivial resolvers, you should review the topic at the end of [Chapter 2](../2-a-simple-query/).